wpmetabox/docsv2/docs/tutorials/create-add-to-calendar-buttons.md

 **Explanation**:

 The ICS class is used to export the **ics** file when users click the **Add to Calendar** button and download this file.
-This class is declared in the `ICS.php` file.
-You can refer to this `ICS.php` file's content here.
+This class is declared in this `ICS.php` [file](https://github.com/wpmetabox/tutorials/blob/master/ics-calendar/ICS.php).

 When going to the event's single page, you will see the result: